-Whether you’re trying to get something healthy into your kids’ bellies before they dash out the door to catch the school bus, or you’re attempting to feed your baby/pack his bag for daycare/take a conference call/flat-iron your hair all at the same time, one thing is certain: if you’re a mom, you need a few super-quick, healthy breakfast ideas in your back pocket.
+Whether you’re trying to get something healthy into your kids’ bellies before they dash out the door, or you’re attempting to feed your baby/pack his bag for daycare/take a conference call/flat-iron your hair all at the same time, one thing is certain: if you’re a mom, you need a few super-quick, healthy breakfast ideas in your back pocket.

 The good news is you don’t need to mess up a lot of dishes or turn on a skillet to start your morning off on a nutritious note.
 Here are 5 super-speedy breakfasts your whole family will love: